Girl names starting with V are having a moment.

 Let’s dive into this most stylish letter, and all of those gorgeous girl names starting with V.

-POPULAR GIRL NAMES STARTING WITH V
+GIRL NAMES STARTING WITH V IN THE US TOP 1000

 Regal Victoria brings to mind the long-reigning, era-defining queen.
 Previous generations probably thought of her as dour and aged, a joyless widow.
 But a recent re-telling of her story gave us Jenna Coleman as a very young Victoria, newly ascended to the throne and newlywed to the man she loved passionately.
 Couple that with a great meaning – victory – and a stylish sound.
 No surprise Victoria has become a favorite with parents.